odrevet/Multi-Picture-Object/README.md

 ## Web server
 It also can be used with a web server like this:

- Assuming the requets has a file_left and a file_right parameters from two file input.
+ Assuming the requets has a file_left and a file_right parameters from an HTML form with two file input.

 ```PHP
 <?php